U.S. Taxes for Americans Working Abroad: FEIE vs. FTC

 Foreign Earned Income Exclusion (FEIE):

 Excludes Foreign Earned Income: The FEIE allows you to exclude a certain amount of your foreign-earned income from your U.S. taxable income.
-For 2025, the limit is the lesser of the foreign income earned or $130,000.
+For 2026, the limit is the lesser of the foreign income earned or $132,900 (up from $130,000 in 2025).

 Simplicity: The FEIE is generally easier to claim than the FTC, as it doesn't require the detailed record-keeping and calculations associated with foreign tax credits, but has residency requirements.